As much as we don’t like to go through difficult times, they are necessary for us to become the person we know we can be.

 - End of a relationship — personally or professionally.

-One thing that is certain is we will all face our fair share of challenges or low points in life.
+One thing that’s certain is we’ll all face our fair share of challenges or low points in life.
 How we deal with them will determine who we become and how we think of ourselves, others and the world.

 There are many people who have used low points to reach new levels of success.
 Here are three of them: